Soley-Man/fire-crew-optimization/README.md

 # 🚒 Optimization of Ontario Fire Rangers Crew Assignment

+**Disclaimer**: This is a personal portfolio project and is in no way affiliated with or endorsed by the Ministry of Natural Resources and Forestry.

 ## 📌 Problem Statement

 Each year, Fire Management Headquarters (FMH) across Ontario organize Fire Rangers into crews in preparation for the wildfire season.
 Crew assignment, however, is a complex process and must respect several constraints: